nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-Teacher’s Address Book (TAB) is a **desktop app made for teachers for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Teacher’s Address Book (TAB) is a **desktop app made for teachers, teaching assistants(TA) and professors for managing contacts of each other, as well as their students, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, TAB can get your contact management tasks done faster than traditional GUI apps.

+TAs and Professors are now taking on more roles in different modules.
+As such, TAB allows the creation of multiple addressbooks which can be used to store the contact information of each specific module, which leads to neater organisation of contacts.
 * Table of Contents
 {:toc}